chasetmartin/svelteCommerce/README.md

 ## Description

-### This is an example SvelteKit ecommerce pricing estimator, where user can create estimates for window inserts for their home.
-Each window estimate is saved to a sqlite development database using Prisma as an ORM.
+### This is an example SvelteKit ecommerce pricing estimator, where users can create estimates for buying window inserts for their home/business.
+Each window estimate is saved to a sqlite development database using Prisma as an ORM, then immediately displayed back to the user.
 The app is styled using TailwindCSS.

 This is not deployment ready - it is just to show my CRUD abilities in SvelteKit.